pratikghub/Harvard-Business-School-Enginius-Marketing-Analytics-Case-Studies/Robinhood_GME_Sentiment_Analysis/READ ME.md

 ---

 ##  Acknowledgement
-- This case study was completed as part of a **Master’s program project at the *[University of Auckland](https://www.auckland.ac.nz/en.html).**
+- This case study was completed as part of a Master’s program project at the **[University of Auckland](https://www.auckland.ac.nz/en.html).**
-- Special thanks to **Enginius Marketing Analytics** for providing the platform to conduct advanced text analytics.
+- Special thanks to **Enginius Marketing Analytics** for providing both the platform to conduct advanced text analytics and the case study itself.
 - Data sourced from **Twitter** (publicly available posts, 2021).

 ---